-The Fund will be responsible for all expenses incurred in connection with the operation and administration of the Fund that are not payable by the Manager.
-This will include Borrowing, interest and portfolio execution costs, taxes, expenses of complying with certain governmental requirements, extraordinary expenses and any new fees or expenses payable by the Fund after the Closing Date, including those resulting from compliance with any new governmental and regulatory requirements.
+The Fund is responsible for all expenses incurred in connection with the operation and administration of the Fund that are not payable by the Manager.
+This includes Borrowing, interest and portfolio execution costs, taxes, expenses of complying with certain governmental requirements, extraordinary expenses and any new fees or expenses payable by the Fund after the inception date of the Fund, including those resulting from compliance with any new governmental and regulatory requirements and any costs and expenses relating to the issuance of additional Units, including without limitation, additional Units issued pursuant to an "at-the-market distribution".

-Any arrangements for additional services provided to the Fund by the Manager, or any affiliate thereof, that have not been described in this prospectus will be on terms that are no less favourable to the Fund than those available from arm's length persons (within the meaning of the Tax Act) for comparable services and the Fund will pay all expenses associated with such additional services.
+Any arrangements for additional services provided to the Fund by the Manager, or any affiliate thereof, that have not been described in this annual information form will be on terms that are no less favourable to the Fund than those available from arm's length persons (within the meaning of the Tax Act) for comparable services and the Fund will pay all expenses associated with such additional services.
 To the extent required by applicable law, any such arrangements would be approved by the IRC of the Fund.